Mentoring is an important and powerful development tool

 Mentoring for Crossing Thresholds

-Mentoring partnerships have been one of the cornerstone of Crossing Thresholds since its inception, and over the years we have seen that the women who fully engage in this aspect are the ones who gain greatest benefit.
+Mentoring partnerships have been one of the cornerstones of Crossing Thresholds since its inception, and over the years we have seen that women who fully engage in this aspect are the ones who gain the greatest benefit from the programme overall.
 We are privileged to have an active pool of over 1,000 mentors with a wide range of experiences.

 The role of the mentor on Crossing Thresholds is to support the mentee in her learning journey throughout the year, specifically:

 - Helping her to clarify her goals and stay focused on what she wants

 - Assisting her to take strategic actions and assess the results